Kd0ve/blog/content/post/thm-forensics/index.md

 I'm still not entirely sure what Virtual Address Descriptors (Vad) are, so that'll have to go into the backlog of things to research.
 But I had learned enough to get what I needed.

 #### Solution
 My plan was to parse out the nodes with `PAGE_EXECUTE_READWRITE`.
 Then I would see if that process contained a MZ or PE file, or if it had a JMP, RET, or CALL instruction.

 In reality, with this problem, the malicious processes were the only ones that had `PAGE_EXECUTE_READWRITE`.

+For some reason it the room wasn't taking the PIDs in the order I was giving them.
+They had to be in a specific order to be considered correct.

-For some reason it wasn't inputting the result.
-The above method found the right PIDs, but the instructions implied a different method of solving.
+The above method found the right PIDs, but the instructions implied a different method of solving, so I thought maybe I had gotten the wrong PIDs because I had used the wrong method, but that wasn't the case.

-I put in the answer `1860;1820;2426` when the answer was `2426;1820;1860`.
-I guess they wanted them in order of how they were listed, so maybe it makes sense for them to specify.
-But also I don't think it should matter.

-Anyway, the method that the challenge was implying wanted you to look for two things.
+The method that the challenge was implying wanted you to look for two things.
 If the node had a `Protection: *_EXECUTE_*` in it, plus the Vad Tag was VadS.

 ![This is an example of what they wanted you to search.
 You can see in the middle where I highlighted the proper VAD node with the VadS tag and an execute protection](first-find-search.png)